By Abby Vinas

 When depression takes hold, acne only gets harder to combat, perpetuating its cycle.
-Depression can lead to poor hygiene habits, causing further build-up of sebum and bacteria that clog pores.
+According to Nexus Youth and Family Solutions, depression can lead to poor hygiene habits, causing further build-up of sebum and bacteria that clog pores.
 Lethargy can make any effort to be social or pursue goals seem useless, making acne the center of your life, rather than an unfortunate but curable part of it.
 Depression can make acceptance of your condition impossible, adding to stress and hormone levels and further worsening breakouts.
 It may even come to a point where you feel doomed— cursed to walk the earth with acne forever.

 If that sounds like you, stop right there.
 It’s time to seek help from a pro.
 Acne acceptance is possible and there are experts trained to help you see that there’s hope for you and for your skin.

 You are not silly or dramatic for finding this a tough issue to face, but facing it alone is a challenge no one should be expected to take on.
 Talk to a close friend, a parent, or a professional therapist about how acne has been impacting your life.
 Chances are, they’ll understand!